vercel/ms/README.md

 ## Caught a Bug?

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Link the package to the global module directory: `npm link`
+2. Link the package to the global module directory: `pnpm link`
-3. Within the module you want to test your local development instance of ms, just link it to the dependencies: `npm link ms`.
+3. Within the module you want to test your local development instance of ms, just link it to the dependencies: `pnpm link ms`.
 Instead of the default one from npm, Node.js will now use your clone of ms!

-As always, you can run the tests using: `npm test`
+As always, you can run the tests using: `pnpm test`